kubernetes-sigs/gateway-api/site-src/concepts/guidelines.md

 results of the conformance tests to understand areas where there may be differences in behavior from the spec.

+### Implementation-specific

+In some aspects of the API, we give the user an ability to specify usage of the feature, however, the exact behavior may depend on the underlying implementation.
+For example, regular expression matching is present in all implementations but specifying an exact behavior is impossible due to subtle differences between the underlying libraries used (e.g. PCRE, ECMA, Re2).
+It is still useful for our users to spec out the feature as much as possible, but we acknowledge that the behavior for some subset of the API may still vary (and that's ok).

+These cases will be specified as defining delimited parts of the API "implementation-specific".

+The "implementation-specific" designation allows a CORE or EXTENDED feature to be well-defined taking into account the realities of some features that are mostly but not entirely portable.

 ## API Conventions

 Service APIs follow Kubernetes API [conventions][1].
 These conventions